 When the idea of UX is tackled in a software development, the discussion on the user experience design (UXD or UED) automatically follows.
 Practitioners often confuse the user experience design (UXD) with the user interface design (UID); consequently, many practitioners tend to interchange UX and UI.

-According to Andreas Hauser, Senior Vice President for Design and Co-Innovation Center of SAP SE, the tendency is to think that user experience (UX) and user interface (UI) both mean the same thing.
+According to Andreas Hauser [profile link], Senior Vice President for Design and Co-Innovation Center of SAP SE, the tendency is to think that user experience (UX) and user interface (UI) both mean the same thing.
 In reality, they are different parts of the puzzle working together to support the new way we need to think about enterprise software.
 8

 Supporting that idea, the Digital Communications Division (DCD), under the U.S. Department of Health and Human Services, asserts that creating a successful user-centered design encompasses the principles of human-computer interaction (HCI) and goes further to include the following disciplines :